 VA also clarified the wording for Form 10-10SH in the VA authorization for payment section.
 The revision to VA Form 10-10SH and addition of an instruction sheet enables the State Home Program Office to improve the language in the revised data fields of the administrative and clinical authorization section and reduces the likelihood of errors leading improper payments.

+Additionally, VA made some non-significant changes on Form 10-3567.
+The revisions were to clarify the instructions to make it easier to complete the form and delete staff categories where 38 CFR Parts 51 and 52 only require that the State Homes provide services, and not necessarily employ staff,

+The form will become more user friendly allowing for more accurate completion, and requested information will demonstrate a direct link to the regulation requirements.

 The respondent burden and federal government cost reduction is the result of the following: